Occupational Health and Safety

 Elevate the Level of Occupational Health, Create a Safe Workplace

-The Company commits to driving the process of security rights, along with business operations, quality of life, good environment, and safety during employees’ work time, including contractors who come to work in the company’s area.
-The Company manages the work area and environment to be safe and strictly to the law and aims to become an accident-free organization by 2030.
-The Company has appointed a committee to assess the effectiveness of management on safety, occupational health, and environment.
-The Company set policies, operational guidelines, and plans to develop occupational health and safety systems, as well as implemented a project to assess the effectiveness of management on safety, occupational health, and environment in conjunction with the Compliance Office Charoen Pokphand Group (CCO) to prevent serious accidents and reduce their impact.
-Other activities include organizing a workshop seminar for the Occupational safety, health, and environment committee annually, as well as raising the level of management to the international level.
+The Company prioritizes respecting occupational health, safety, and environmental aspects in the workplace, and safety during employees’ work time, including contractors who come to work in the company’s area. by establishing policies on safety, occupational health, and the environment in workplace, including managing and ensuring safe working conditions according to international standards to the law and aims to become an accident-free organization by 2030.
+Additionally, the Company has set up a committee for safety, occupational health, and workplace environment policies within the marketing and distribution business group.
+The Company set policies, operational guidelines, and plans to develop occupational health and safety systems, a committee has been established to evaluate the effectiveness of safety, occupational health, and environmental management, in collaboration with the Charoen Pokphand Group, to establish a committee for preventing severe accidents and minimizing potential impacts.
+Other activities include organizing a workshop seminar for the Occupational Safety, Health, and Environment Committee annually, as well as raising the level of management to the international level.
 The objective is to create a positive impact on the environment both inside and outside the organization.
-The Company ensures that employees work in safe working conditions and promote the exchange of knowledge on ways to reduce accidents.
+The Company ensures that employees work in safe working conditions.

 OHS risk and hazard assessments to identify what could cause harm in the workplace